mwcremer/dnd-bx/combined.md

 ## <a name="place_dungeons"></a> 6.
 Place Dungeons

 The referee may place one or more dungeons on the map, somewhere in the vicinity of the base town.
-Dungeons are normally located around a day's journey from the base town---close enough that travel between the town and the dungeon is convenient, but not so close that the town is plagued by monsters from the dungeon.
+Dungeons are normally located around a day's journey from the base town&mdash;close enough that travel between the town and the dungeon is convenient, but not so close that the town is plagued by monsters from the dungeon.

 ## <a name="create_regional_encounter_tables"></a> 7.
 Create Regional Encounter Tables